altunenes/sorceress/docs/explanations of illusions.md

 ![myoutput.png](./assets/myoutput.png)

-If you see the different tones of gray this illusion is successful.
-If you perceive all same, try with the big dimensions.
+If you are able to perceive different shades of gray in this illusion, it is successful.
+If you perceive them all as the same, try using a larger image size.

-I've written this illusion after the read a paper from (Dakin and Bex, 2003).
-The existence of spatial frequency channels in the visual system is implicated in lightness perception.
-And I also should note that It has long been known that the brightness of a region of visual space is not related only to that region’s luminance, but depends also upon the luminances of adjacent regions (Von Bekesy, 1968).
+I developed this illusion after reading a paper by Dakin and Bex (2003), which suggests that the existence of spatial frequency channels in the visual system plays a role in lightness perception.
+Additionally, it has been well established that the brightness of a region in visual space is not only dependent on its own luminance, but also on the luminance of adjacent regions (Von Bekesy, 1968).

 ## 7- bruno